Driving and rest times for bus drivers

 Tips for complying with driving and rest times for bus drivers

-There are a few tried and tested strategies to ensure that driving and rest times for bus drivers can be optimally used and adhered to:
+There are a few tried-and-tested strategies to ensure that driving and rest periods for bus drivers can be optimally used and complied with:

 Planning the routes: